 Ljubljana, Slovenia / Motovun, Croatia

-From beguiling, red-roofed Ljubljana, we stroll through narrow cobblestone streets past open-air markets and cafés, then cross into Croatia for a hike through ancient vineyards to the timeless fortified town of Gracisce.
+In enchanting, red-roofed Ljubljana, we stroll through narrow cobblestone streets past open-air markets and cafés, then cross into Croatia for a hike through ancient vineyards to the timeless fortified town of Gracisce.
 Our base is Motovun, a classic medieval hilltop village offering spectacular views over the rolling countryside of the Mirna Valley, Istria’s wine country.

-After exploring the thriving art community of Groznjan, visit Porec’s majestic cathedral, a World Heritage Site known for its exquisite Byzantine mosaics.
+After exploring the thriving art community of Groznjan, we’ll visit Porec’s majestic cathedral, a World Heritage Site known for its exquisite Byzantine mosaics.
 From the church’s high bell tower, you can savor glorious views of the red-tiled roofs contrasting perfectly with the blue Adriatic.
-Rovinj is a dreamy town of Venetian-style townhouses set on a peninsula jutting into the sea, and we’ll explore its labyrinthine streets and the ancient Roman amphitheater in Pula.
+Rovinj is a dreamy town of Venetian townhouses set on a peninsula jutting into the sea, and we’ll explore its labyrinthine streets and the ancient Roman amphitheater in Pula.
 Built 2,000 years ago, it’s still in use for plays and concerts.

-On the rugged isle of Cres, hike across hills scented with wild lavender and along the lungomare (sea promenade) to Veli Losinj, with opportunities to take a dip in the Adriatic, of course!
+On the rugged isle of Cres, our hike leads across hills scented with wild lavender and along the lungomare (promenade) en route to Veli Losinj, with opportunities to take a dip in the Adriatic, of course!
 We’ll also savor a picnic lunch on a ridgetop with sweeping views of the bay.

 Rab / Trogir

-A private traditional boat brings you to the Renaissance-era island of Rab, and you’ll hike in Krka National Park, with its pristine waterfalls, towering cliffs, and canyon streams.
-Our final explorations are in Trogir with its Romanesque churches and Baroque buildings.
-Depart on Day 11 via Split or extend your stay with a visit to Dubrovnik.
+A private wooden sailboat brings us to the Renaissance-era island of Rab, and we’ll hike wooded trails in Krka National Park, an ethereal realm of pristine waterfalls, towering cliffs, and deep canyons.
+Our final explorations are in Trogir, with its Romanesque churches and Baroque buildings.
+Depart on Day 11 via Split, or extend your stay with a visit to Dubrovnik.